-Hazard Who might be harmed and how?
-CONTROL MEASURES (existing workplace precautions/risk control systems in place) What further action is required?
+Hazard CONTROL MEASURES Who might be (existing workplace precautions/risk control What further action is required?
 By Who and When?
-Residual Risk rating Date completed L S R with any chemicals Personal injuries (eg bruises, broken bones) Fire TripsFalls Sign in and out.
+Residual Risk rating Date completed named and now: systems in place) L S R with any chemicals Personal injuries (eg bruises, broken bones) Fire TripsFalls Sign in and out.
 Keeping up to date with fire safety procedures.
 Being aware of designated exits for evacuation.
 1 5 5